-You can then select three elective modules which, depending on the availability of staff, are offered in a range of specialties (continental European, Irish, Chinese, U.S., and environmental history) and study a foreign language or complete an additional seminar on international history methods.
+You will select two elective offered in a range of specialties (European, Irish, Chinese, U.S., Middle Eastern, South Asian, environmental history), one of which must be from the International History options on offer.

-The final requirement is the dissertation, a research project you will develop on a topic in international history that will be supervised by a member of staff.
+The final requirement is the dissertation, a research project you will develop on a topic in international history that will be supervised by a staff member.